cosmicanant/recursive-diff/README.md

 ```

-## Api details:
+## Api details

 - **`getDiff(x, y)`:** `getDiff` takes two arguments `x` and `y` and return their diff. `x` and `y` can be Array/Object or even other primitive types such as number, boolean or string.

-- **`applyDiff (x, diff, visitorCallbackFn )`**: `applyDiff` takes three arguments:
+- **`applyDiff (x, diff, visitorCallbackFn)`** `applyDiff` takes three arguments:
   - x: original value,
   - diff: diff returned by `getDiff` API
   - visitorCallbackFn (optional): This callback function is called at each depth level while applying the diff.
-It can be used to stamp the mutation path with some informative labels( eg: `{ isMutated: true}`) by assigning new properties.
+It can be used to mark the mutation path with some meta properties eg: `{ isMutated: true }`.
 For more details, please check the examples directory of this repo.

-## Using recursive diff library in Node:
+## Using recursive diff library in Node
 - Install library using the command : `npm install recursive-diff`
 - sample code is given below
     ```